munificent/craftinginterpreters/book/optimization.md

 <aside name="certain">

 Pretty certain, but not strictly guaranteed.
-As far as I know, there is nothing preventing a CPU from a producing a NaN value as a result of some operation whose bit representation collides with ones we have claimed.
+As far as I know, there is nothing preventing a CPU from producing a NaN value as the result of some operation whose bit representation collides with ones we have claimed.
 But in my tests across a number of architectures, I haven't seen it happen.